vbookshelf/Walter-the-Alien-Podcast/README.md

 ```
 Because ChatGPT has a limited context memory, this prompt needs to be added to every every block of text you need to edit.
 As the conversation gets longer, ChatGPT's performance degrades.

+4- Amazon KDP has a high level of trust in automated AI classification systems that, in reality, are not reliable.
+This confidence is evidenced by the fact that the system summarily BLOCKS when it detects issues - with a book title for example.
+There's no option to revise and resubmit.
+You are told to contact support but when clicking the 'Contact Us' button the user is greeted with a labyrith of links to documentation.
+It's not clear how to send a message to the support team.
+Clearly the system is set up to reduce the number of support requests that are sent.
+I think that this trend of placing high levels of confidence in imperfect AI systems does not bode well for the future.
+When AI systems are used by governments, for example, these system errors could lead to social unrest because the general population will just not have any other recourse.